-Authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents are around.
-However, when the parents are not around, then it’s different.
+For example, authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents is around.
+However, when the punisher is not around, their kids become aggressive towards others.
 Research shows that children of authoritarian parents tend to be aggressive in school1,2.

 Positive Punishment in Parenting

 Punishment is almost synonymous with discipline in parenting.
 In the past, yelling and spanking were common disciplines.
-Studies in recent years indicate that spanking and harsh treatment, such as yelling, are harmful to children3,4.
+Studies in recent years indicate that spanking3 and harsh treatment, such as yelling, are harmful to children4,5.
+These parenting techniques have proven to lead to long term damages such as mental health problems in children.
 Many parents then turn to the popular “time-out”.

-Parents often include elements such as yelling, harsh scolding, or humiliation into a time-out making it an actual punishment instead of an extinction process.
-It now bears similar negative side-effects of other harsh treatments.
+For examples, when a child throws a temper tantrum for not getting candies before meals may be sent to a time-out corner.
+Parents often also include elements such as yelling, harsh scolding, or humiliation making time-out for kids an actual punishment instead of an extinction process.

 Positive Punishment in the Classroom

-Positive punishment was often used in the classroom in the past.
-For example, teachers may assign extra work to students who hasn’t done their homework.
-In recent years, the trend in education is to replace punishment by positive reinforcement, which is adding something to reinforce good behaviors.
+In recent years, the trend in education is to replace punishment by positive reinforcement, which is adding something to reinforce good behaviors in class instead.